Who's Who in the Emmett Till Case

 Wright, Robert (1940– ) is a son of Moses and Elizabeth Wright and was in the house, sleeping in the bed with Curtis Jones in a nearby room on the night Emmett Till was kidnapped.

-Wright, Simeon Brown (1942- ) is the son of Moses and Elizabeth Smith Wright.
+Wright, Simeon Brown (1942–2017) is the son of Moses and Elizabeth Smith Wright.
 He lived with his family near Money Mississippi and was in the bed with Emmett Till at the time of Till’s abduction on August 28, 1955.
 He left Mississippi with his family after the murder trial and was raised in Argo, Illinois.
-Currently he lives in Countryside, Illinois.
-He is a semi-retired pipe-fitter who worked for Reynolds Metals, Co.
+He later moved to nearby Countryside, Illinois.
+For several years he worked as a pipe-fitter for Reynolds Metals, Co.
 During the 2004-2006 investigation, he spoke out publicly many times about the need for justice in the case.
+In 2010 he published his own memoir about the case, Simeon's Story: An Eyewitness Account of the Kidnapping of Emmett Till.

 Young, Frank (c.
 1920–?) was a field worker who volunteered names of accomplices of J. W. Milam and Roy Bryant in the kidnapping and murder of Emmett Till to Dr. T. R. M. Howard, as well as leads to possible witnesses.
 It was intended that he testify on behalf of the prosecution at the Milam-Bryant murder trial, but for whatever reason, he left the courthouse and did not testify.